miguilimzero/filament-auto-panel/README.md

 The package will try to link any columns that ends with `_id` with a belongsTo relationship.
 It will set a searchable `Select` for create/edit actions, and an URL linking to the respective resource in table and infolists (if the resource exists).

+This auto-detection currently do not support morphsTo (PRs are welcome!).

 #### Default Actions